Universal Structure of Turbulent Radiative Mixing Layers

-Thus, the thermal statistics of TRMLs are largely determined by the mean temperature profile alone, enabling analytic predictions that stand in sharp contrast to the qualitatively different behavior of steady cooling flows.
+Fig. \ref{fig:thermal_balance} shows that turbulence transports thermal energy from larger $z$ to the smaller heights (on average, hotter to cooler regions of TRML).
+In striking contrast to analytic 1D models \cite{Kim2013,Tan2021Model,Chen2023}, heating/cooling due to the divergence of turbulent heat flux is subdominant at most $z$, with the dominant balance between cooling and the divergence of enthalpy flux.
+Most interestingly, the emergent radiative loss rate density $\la n^2 \Lambda \ra$ (blue solid line) is qualitatively different in shape from $\Lambda(T)/T^2$ expected in the absence of multiphase turbulence.

-\emph{Discussion}--- In the absence of turbulence, steady cooling solutions exist only in non-Cartesian geometries \cite{Dutta2022}.
-By contrast, turbulent energy transport mimics thermal conduction, for which steady planar solutions are possible \cite{Kim2013}.
-Even more crucially, the pressure dip caused by the compressive stress allows a steady, subsonic cooling flow.
-Unlike shocks, where conservation laws alone determine the jump structure, the detailed turbulent and radiative dynamics of a TRML set the conditions across it.
-This motivates numerical calibration of the entrainment rate as a function of key parameters of the setup (${\cal M}$, ${\chi}$, $\rho_h$, $\Delta u$) \cite{Fielding2020ApJ}.
-Here we have quantified the turbulent transport coefficients $\la \delta \rho \, \delta u_z \ra$, ${\cal R}_{xz}$, ${\cal R}_{zz}$, and ${\cal Q}_t$ (Table~\ref{tab:table}), which may be incorporated into subgrid prescriptions for TRMLs in cosmological simulations \cite{Ramesh2024MNRAS}.
+\emph{Discussion}--- Shear-driven turbulence fundamentally changes the radiative cooling layers between dense and diffuse CGM phases.
+In particular, the mean temperature $\langle T \rangle$ rather than the physical temperature plays a key role in global TRML thermodynamics.
+Even more crucially, the pressure dip caused by the compressive ${\cal R}_{zz} > 0$ stress allows a steady, subsonic cooling flow.
+Unlike shocks—whose structure is fixed entirely by conservation laws—TRML structure emerges from turbulence–cooling coupling.
+These results enable numerical calibration of the entrainment rate as a function of key parameters of the setup (${\cal M}$, ${\chi}$, $\rho_h$, $\Delta u$) \cite{Fielding2020ApJ}.
+For a set of runs with different parameters, including varying box-size and resolution, we have quantified the turbulent transport coefficients $\la \delta \rho \, \delta u_z \ra$, ${\cal R}_{xz}$, ${\cal R}_{zz}$, and ${\cal Q}_t$ (SM), which may be incorporated into subgrid prescriptions for TRMLs in cosmological simulations \cite{Ramesh2024MNRAS}.
 A generalization of our approach to include important physical effects such as magnetic fields \cite{Zhao2023,Das2024} and thermal conduction \cite{armillotta2017} is straightforward.